This post isn't just for corporate legal teams, but for any organization thinking they are too small or early to adopt enterprise software.

 I’ll break this one into 2 parts:

-2. At least for SaaS based solutions, pricing levels can be advantageous for teams with a small number of users, small amount of outside legal spend, etc. On premise solutions will likely be pricier.
+- At least for SaaS based solutions, pricing levels can be advantageous for teams with a small number of users, small amount of outside legal spend, etc. On-premises solutions will likely be pricier.
 Additionally, in your size, you have a bargaining chip the enterprise legal teams don’t - SaaS companies want you to sign early on and remain loyal customers as you grow.
 Sales is about making friends, right?

 Let’s face it.
 When you are an in-house legal department of 2 your cumulative legal experience is slightly less impressive than that of a 20+ person team.
 Maybe you’ve worked in-house before and have some key takeaways from your previous roles.
 You definitely have friends in the industry that you can lean on.
 But, the expertise brought to you by a good legal solution provider can really help build and/or fine tune your process.
 You are, in a sense, joining a community of legal teams in search for the same help.
 Solution providers and their customer implementation teams work with 10s, 100s, even 1000s of legal departments of all shapes and sizes.
 They see processes that work, and those that don’t.
 They know best practices and are happy to share them with you!
 They are in a position to help you build out processes that you may not need at your current stage, but will surely need as the organization’s legal needs morph.